 Studies have identified the common risk factors that trigger hospital-acquired infections and outbreaks, though hospital management and staff have not yet provided a solution for the ongoing issue, putting every patient at risk.
 By filing a claim against a healthcare facility, the entire healthcare institution will be forced to take responsibility for unsafe environments, and will be forced to improve patient care in the future.

-Legal Action Following Hospital Acquired C Diff Infection
+Hospital Acquired Infection Lawsuits

-If you or a loved one has suffered from a hospital-acquired infection, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from a hospital-acquired infection, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding hospital acquired C Diff infection.